dat-ecosystem-archive/docs/papers/dat-paper.md

 # Abstract

-Dat is a protocol designed for sharing datasets over networks such that their contents can be accessed randomly, be updated incrementally, and have the integrity of their contents be trusted.
+Dat is a protocol designed for sharing datasets over networks such that their contents can be accessed randomly or fully replicated, be updated incrementally and streamed, and have the integrity of their contents be trusted.
 Dat clients can simultaneously be uploading and/or downloading, exchanging pieces of data with other clients in a swarm on demand.
 Datasets can be multi-homed such that if the original source goes offline clients can choose to automatically discover additional sources.
 As data is added to a Dat repository, updated files are split into pieces using Rabin fingerprinting and deduplicated against known pieces to avoid retransmission of data.
 Data are automatically verified using secure hashes meaning data is protected against tampering or corruption.
 Dat guarantees privacy if the Dat Link is kept secret, but does not provide authentication of sources, only authentication of data.

 # 1. Introduction